BRATTLEBORO - A jury has found a Brattleboro man guilty of sexual assault and he could spend the rest of his life in prison.

 According to court records, the victim met Piquette over the Internet in August 2011.
 The two communicated over the Internet and then first met in September in western Massachusetts, she told police

 In mid October she visited him in Brattleboro and then in November, after she lost her job, she moved in with Piquette.
-The two began arguing over money, the victim told police, and on Thursday, Dec.
-1, she told Piquette that she wanted to return to New York.

 He grabbed her keys and became violent and, according to her testimony, he sexually assaulted her three times that night.